 What if you start reading a book and suddenly realize that the book is about you!

 This has got to be some joke, right?
-But then how could whoever have done this have known that you would read the section which says you are in the cafeteria reading the book under a table, at the exact time you were doing just that?
+But then how could whoever wrote this have known that you would read the section which says you are in the cafeteria reading the book under a table, at the exact time you were doing just that?
 And now it's talking about what you're contemplating at this very moment, and this blows your mind

 Don't worry, variations of this happen a lot and it seems like Reality Writing Books are everywhere.
 There are three main types: